Synecdoche, New York: The end is built into the beginning

 The film continuously brings up the phrase "The end is built into the beginning", which refers to death's connection to birth.
-This is emphasized by how most of time is spent being not yet born or dead, and how life is a fraction of a second in comparison.
+This is emphasized by how most of time is spent being not yet born or being dead, and how life is a fraction of a second in comparison.
 Another connection to this theme is the film's starting and ending with a fade-in to a grey screen.

 Miniature paintings and the impossible warehouses

 Caden and Adele are artists, and the scale on which they both work becomes increasingly relevant to the story.
 Adele works on an extremely small scale, while Caden works on an impossibly large scale, constructing a full-size replica of New York City in a warehouse, and eventually a warehouse within that warehouse, and so on, continuing in this impossible cycle.
 Adele's name is almost a mondegreen for "a delicate art" (Adele Lack Cotard).
 Commenting on the scale of the paintings (actually the miniaturized paintings of artist Alex Kanevsky), Kaufman said, "In [Adele's] studio at the beginning of the movie you can see some small but regular-sized paintings that you could see without a magnifying glass ...
 By the time [Caden] goes to the gallery to look at her work, which is many years later, you can't see them at all."
 He continued, "As a dream image it appeals to me.
 Her work is in a way much more effective than Caden's work.
 Caden's goal in his attempt to do his sprawling theater piece is to impress Adele because he feels so lacking next to her in terms of his work", and added, "Caden's work is so literal.
 The only way he can reflect reality in his mind is by imitating it full-size ...
 It's a dream image but he's not interacting with it successfully."